All Subgraphs of a Wheel are 5-Coupled-Choosable: Coupled Choosability of Wheel Graphs

-Our main result in this section is: \begin{lemma} Every wheel graph $W_n$, $n \geq 4$, is 5-coupled-choosable. \end{lemma} \begin{proof} For $n=4$, $W_4$ is the complete graph $K_4$. \textcite{coupled-choosability-plane-graphs} proved that $\chi^L_{vf}(K_4)=4$, so we assume $n \geq 5$.
+\begin{lemma} Every wheel graph $W_n$, $n \geq 4$, is 5-coupled-choosable. \end{lemma} \begin{proof} For $n=4$, $W_4$ is the complete graph $K_4$.
+Wang and Lih \cite{coupled-choosability-plane-graphs} proved that $\chi^L_{vf}(K_4)=4$, so we assume $n \geq 5$.
 Let $L$ be a color assignment for $W_n$ such that $|L(y)|=5$ for every $y \in V(W_n) \cup F(W_n)$.
 Our goal is to find a coupled coloring with respect to $L$.
-Since $x_0$ and $f_0$ are both adjacent to all remaining vertices, we will color them first and then color the rest.
-This rest defines the following graph $X_n$: \begin{itemize} \item The vertices of $X_n$ correspond to vertices $x_1, \ldots, x_{n-1}$ and faces $f_1, \ldots, f_{n-1}$ of $W_n$. \item There is an edge $x_ix_j$ if the vertices $x_i$ and $x_j$ are adjacent in $W_n$. \item There is an edge $f_if_j$ if the faces $f_i$ and $f_j$ are adjacent in $W_n$. \item There is an edge $x_if_j$ if the vertex $x_i$ is incident to the face $f_j$ in $W_n$. \end{itemize} Observe that $|V(X_n)|=2n-2$ and that $X_n$ is 4-regular (see Figure~\ref{graph:9}).
+Since $x_0$ and $f_0$ are both adjacent to all remaining vertices, we will color them first and then color the rest of $X(W_n)$.
+We will use $X_n$ as a shortcut for $X(W_n)\setminus \{x_0,f_0\}$.
+Observe that $|V(X_n)|=2n-2$ and that $X_n$ is 4-regular (see Figure~\ref{graph:9}).
 Furthermore, it suffices to find a vertex-colouring of $X_n$ with respect to $L$, plus two suitable colors in $L(x_0)$ and $L(f_0)$ for $x_0$ and $f_0$.
 We have two cases: